-- 1. Visit BTC in person to learn more about a program of interest.
+1. Visit BTC in person to learn more about a program of interest.
 Students can visit either during a designated in-school visit day or at an evening information event.
-Speak to your school counselor about the in-school visit opportunity or check the BTC website (btc.bsdvt.org) or call 802-864-8426 for evening visit dates/times. - 2.
-Meet with your School Counselor to discuss your interest in a BTC program.
+Speak to your school counselor about the in-school visit opportunity, check the BTC website (btc.bsdvt.org), or call 802-864-8426 for evening visit dates/times.

+- 2. Meet with your School Counselor to discuss your interest in a BTC program.
 Your counselor will help you consider how this opportunity aligns with your Personalized Learning Plan.
-They will also discuss scheduling considerations and how to assure you stay on track for BHS graduation. - 3.
+They will also discuss scheduling considerations and how to ensure you stay on track for BHS graduation. - 3.
 Complete an application by the specified deadline which is noted on the BTC website (btc.bsdvt.org).
-When you submit your application, your school counseling team will be prompted to review it and upload relevant information that is required for you to be considered for admission.
-Students are required to be in good academic standing and on-track to graduate with their 9th grade cohort. - 4.
+When you submit your application, your school counseling team will be prompted to review it and upload relevant information that is required for you to be considered for admission.\ Students are required to be in good academic standing and on track to graduate with their 9th-grade cohort.\ - 4.
 Complete an interview with the BTC program instructor.
-The program instructor will reach out to all qualified applicants and set up an interview, either in-person, via phone or video call. - 5.
+The instructor will contact all qualified applicants and set up an interview, either in person, via phone, or via video call. - 5.
 BTC will notify school counselors of admissions decisions.